psu13/mutable-hakyll/posts/aieeek.md

 or useful in those software platforms.

-One note that we should get out of the way early is to point out that to build these models the model building companies have mostly _stolen_ content to use as training data in order to then enable their platforms to simulate the act of creating similar content in a similar style later.
+One note that we should get out of the way early is to point out that to build these models the model building companies have _stolen_ data to use as training data in order to then enable their platforms to simulate the act of creating similar content in a similar style later.
 We have not as yet had a larger ethical or legal discussion about how people should be compensated for this.
 Which is puzzling and sad.
 As always in modern